unoplatform/uno/doc/articles/upgrading-nuget-packages.md

 ```

 > [!IMPORTANT]
-> In Visual Studio 2022 once the Uno Version is updated, you'll need to close/reopen the solution or restart Visual Studio for the change to take effect.
+> In Visual Studio 2022, once the Uno Version is updated, you'll need to close and reopen the solution or restart Visual Studio for the change to take effect.
 >
-> At this time the NuGet package Manager does not parse or manage Sdks provided by NuGet.
+> At this time, the NuGet package Manager does not parse or manage Sdks provided by NuGet.
 If you would like to see this feature added, please be sure to provide your [feedback or upvote this issue](https://github.com/NuGet/Home/issues/13127).

-To find the version to updatet to, pick the latest stable build from the [Uno.WinUI](https://www.nuget.org/packages/Uno.WinUI) package with either:
+To find the version to update to, pick the latest stable build from the [Uno.WinUI](https://www.nuget.org/packages/Uno.WinUI) package with either:

 - When using Visual Studio 2022, use the NuGet Package Manager
 - Use [`dotnet outdated`](https://github.com/dotnet-outdated/dotnet-outdated):
   - Install the tool using:

-    ```xaml
+    ```dotnetcli
     dotnet tool install --global dotnet-outdated-tool
     ```

   - Then, at the root of the solution, run the tool with:

-    ```xaml
+    ```dotnetcli
     dotnet outdated
     ```